-- "(g) Each individual successfully passing the certification examination shall, prior to receiving certification from the Board, participate in an orientation session at a time and place set by the Board." - 1.
-Any Applicant who has successfully passed the certification examination is required to attend an orientation class.
-There are no exceptions to this regulation.
-The newly certified court reporter must attend the orientation prior to receiving his/her certification. - 2.
-The Court Reporter Reference Manual is available on the website and will be referred to in the orientation.
-It is recommended that the new reporter print the manual or have it available to refer to on a device before orientation. - 3.
-The orientation class will include:
+"(g) Each individual successfully passing the certification examination shall, prior to receiving certification from the Board, participate in an orientation session at a time and place set by the Board."

-A freelance court reporter who will review rules and regulations as well as information and forms pertaining to freelance court reporting.

-An official court reporter who will review rules and regulations as well as information and forms pertaining to official reporting in the courtroom.

-Continuing education credits will be earned based upon the length of the program.

-The Court Reporter Reference Manual contains freelance reporter information and forms; official reporter information and forms; continuing education information; Rules and Regulations for Arkansas court reporters; substitute reporter information and forms; Arkansas Court Reporters Association (ACRA) information, and Maude Parkman Mentor Program information and application.
-Certification numbers will be provided by the Executive Secretary upon completion of orientation.
+- The Court Reporter Reference Manual is available on the website www.arcourts.gov/boccre/ and will be referred to in the orientation.
+It is recommended that the new reporter print the manual or download it to a device that can be easily accessed during the orientation. - 2.
+The orientation class will include: - a.
+Freelance court reporter(s) who will review rules and regulations, as well as information and forms used in freelance court reporting; and - b.
+Official court reporter(s) who will review rules and regulations, as well as information and forms used in official reporting in the courtroom. - 3.
+Continuing education credits will be earned based upon the length of the program. - 4.
+The Court Reporter Reference Manual has freelance reporter information and forms; official court reporter information and forms; continuing education information; Rules and Regulations for Arkansas court reporters; substitute court reporter information and forms; Arkansas Court Reporters Association (ACRA) membership information; and Maude Parkman Mentor Program information and application. - 5.
+Certification numbers will be provided to new court reporters by the Executive Secretary when orientation has been completed.